stanford-oval/cs224v-fall2021/hw1/README.md

 Each student should submit a text file and include the following:
 - The domain you chose
 - The accuracy of your model
-- At least five commands you've tried with their nlu server log.
+- At least five commands you've tried with the nlu server log (copy from the tab you ran `run-nlu-server.sh`).